-Have you ever wondered if you can use chalk paint on silver?
+Have you ever wondered if you can use chalk paint on metal?
 The answer is a resounding YES!
-Find out my easy tips that making chalk painting silver simple.
+Find out my easy tips that making chalk painting metal simple.

 Here at Squirrels of a Feather, I like the answer the tough questions that keep people awake at night.
-Questions such as, “can you chalk paint silver?”
+Questions such as, “Can you chalk paint metal?”

 Well, lose sleep no longer, my creative friend!
-I am here to tell you not only is it possible to use chalk paint on silver, but you can create some stunning pieces by doing so!
+I am here to tell you not only is it possible to use chalk paint on metal like old silver teapots or metal trays, but you can create some stunning pieces by doing so!

 Check out this fall neutral chalk painted pumpkin that I shared over at Kenarry: Creative Ideas for the Home.

-What kinds of silver can you use with chalk paint?
+What kinds of metal can you chalk paint?

 Chalk paint is so versatile, you can really use it on anything under the sun.
 Here are some examples of other silver items that you could paint with chalk paint:

-There are many places you could find silver to use for projects involving chalk paint.
+There are many places you could find metal to use for projects involving chalk paint.
 You might have some laying around your house.
-Goodwill and thrift stores have entire aisles filled with tarnished silver!
+Goodwill and thrift stores have entire aisles filled with tarnished silver and other metal knick-knacks.

 But wait a minute!

-Before you start slapping that chalk paint blithely on your chosen silver, I would first run a search on eBay and make sure your silver isn’t valuable.
+Before you start slapping that chalk paint blithely on your chosen metal (especially something like silver), I would first run a search on eBay and make sure your item isn’t valuable.

 - How I Made $10,000 (and Counting) by Decluttering